 During preparation of the Review, Council has been mindful to consider the views of organisations responsible for the provision of infrastructure in the MidCoast.

 Infrastructure zoning recommendations from the Review have been made taking into account preliminary discussions with infrastructure providers where possible.
-Further feedback will be sought from infrastructure providers during the community consultation process.
+Further feedback will be sought from infrastructure providers during the community consultation process for the Midcoast LEP.